 Lapétra Bowman, Ph.D.

-- Director of Academic Advising , Office of Academic Advising
+- Director of Academic Advising , Academic Advising

 Lapétra Bowman, Ph.D. develops strategic initiatives to promote student success and student retention within the Academic Affairs unit.
 As Advising Coordinator, she oversees the daily functions of the Office of Academic Advising and professional advising staff responsible for FY through major declaration academic advising.
 Additionally, she supports faculty advisors by developing advising resources, degree checklists, and advising workshops, along with other professional development opportunities.